-Sepsis is a medical emergency, and should be treated as such.
+Sepsis is a medical emergency.
+It needs to be treated as such.
 In other words, sepsis should be treated as quickly and efficiently as possible as soon as it has been identified.
-This means rapid administration of antibiotics and fluids.
-A 2006 study showed that the risk of death from sepsis increases by and average of up to 7.6% with every hour that passes before treatment begins.
+Treatment includes rapid administration of antibiotics and fluids.
+The risk of death from sepsis increases by and average of up to 7.6% with every hour that passes before treatment begins.
 (Critical Care Medicine)

-Antibiotics (usually more than one type) are prescribed by the physician based on the type of infection that is causing the illness.
-The first antibiotics are usually broad-spectrum, which means the antibiotic is effective against several of the more common bacteria.
-The antibiotics are given intravenously in order to ensure they get into the blood system quickly and efficiently.
+Physicians prescribe antibiotics (usually more than one type) based on the type of infection.
+Broad-spectrum antibiotics are the first-line medications.
+These antibiotics work against several of the more common bacteria.
+These are intravenous antibiotics so they can get into the blood system quickly and efficiently.

-Antibiotics alone won’t treat sepsis; fluids are also needed.
-The body needs extra fluids to help keep the blood pressure from dropping dangerously low, causing the patient to go into shock.
-Giving the fluids by IV allows the health care staff to track how much fluid is being administered and to control the type of fluid the patient is getting.
+Antibiotics alone won’t treat sepsis; you also need fluids.
+The body needs extra fluids to help keep the blood pressure from dropping dangerously low, causing shock.
+Giving IV fluids allows the health care staff to track the amount of fluid and to control the type of fluid.

 Ensuring the body has enough fluids helps the organs to function and may reduce damage from sepsis.